PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `AdsAdapter` (from `ads\AdsAdapter.py`)

+`Adapter` for reading and writing data from/to Beckhoff TwinCAT PLCs via ADS (Automation Device Specification).

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |